Bose-Einstein condensation in the Rindler space: The effective potential

-Our analysis will be performed just before the condensation as mentioned later.
+Our analysis is performed just before the condensation as mentioned later.
 For this reason, we put $\alpha=0$ in what follows.
 As a result, we can write $Z$ as

-Then, we can see from the form of $G$ given below eq.(\ref{Z_Dp}) that there should be the condition:
+Then, we can see from the form of $G$ given below (\ref{Z_Dp}) that there should be the condition:

-Otherwise the path-integrals of $Z$ diverges at the configuration that all the momenta are zero.
-Further, the above relation gives the upper limit of the chemical potential for given a mass and an Unruh temperature.
+otherwise the path-integrals of $Z$ diverges at the configuration that all the momenta are zero.
+This relation gives the upper limit of the chemical potential for a given mass and an Unruh temperature.

 Performing the diagonalization as

 where $U \equiv \frac{1}{\sqrt{2}} \left( \right)$ is a unitary matrix defined to perform the above diagonalization, and correspondingly $\left( \! \! \right) \equiv U^{-1} \left( \! \! \right)$.
 At this transformation, the functional measure is also transformed, which we have described as ${\cal D \hat{\phi}} \rightarrow {\cal D' \hat{\phi'}}$.
 However, since $U$ is a constant unitary matrix, the difference between ${\cal D \hat{\phi}}$ and ${\cal D' \hat{\phi'}}$ contribute only to some constant factor in the path-integral, and we ignore it in what follows.